TerryLansdown/lists/2022/books-to-get.md

 - Country by Michael Hughes
 - The Nova Incident by Dan Moren
 - Galaxy and the Ground Within by Becky Chambers
-- The Galaxy and the Ground Within by Becky Chambers
 - Elder Race by Adrian Tchaikovsky
 - The Golden Enclaves by Naomi Novik
-- The Galaxy and the Ground Within by Becky Chambers
 - A Big Ship at the Edge of the Universe by Alex White
 - Terminal Peace by Jim C. Hines
 - Three Little Wishes by Paul Cornell, Steve Yeowell, Pippa Bowland & Simon Bowland